emmajanedrews/base-template/_drafts/low-inventory-drives-higher-prices-in-the-valley.md

 {% include youtube.html %}

-Low inventory in the San Fernando Valley brought a new average record for sellers.
-But, will these averages continue?
+<center>Low inventory in the San Fernando Valley brought a new average record for sellers.
+But, will these averages continue?</center>

 Today we are going to give you a much-awaited update on what is happening in the Porter Ranch and San Fernando Valley real estate markets.